syafiqbs/LJPS/README.md

 To run the app, simply clone this repository into your localhost folder.
 Import the populate.sql, which can be found in the backend folder, and go to localhost/LJPS/frontend/index.html
 To log in, simply select any of the users emails in the LJPS staff database, examples include:
-- 'john.sim@allinone.come.sg' for an admin role that has the HR function
+- john.sim<span>@</span>allinone.come.sg for an admin role that has the HR function
-- 'Michael.Ng@allinone.com.sg' for a normal staff that has basic features
+- Michael.Ng<span>@</span>allinone.com.sg for a normal staff that has basic features

 # Unit Testing
 As the website uses PHP, we will be using the PHPUnit Library for testing